Gina's Piano

 Upright Action Regulation

-Just want to thank you for the great job that you did on my piano earlier this week.
-I really can’t believe the difference that you made!
-The action is so much more even and responsive; the pedals work beautifully (and look beautiful, too), and the whole experience of playing is so much more enjoyable.
-I’m embarrassed to think it took me so long to realize that it needed the repairs.
-And I have a new humidistat to boot and a much better-looking bench.
+I just want to thank you for the great job that you did as my New Haven piano tuner earlier this week.
+I really can’t believe the difference you made!
+The action is so much more even and responsive; the pedals work beautifully (and look beautiful, too), making the whole experience of playing so much more enjoyable.
+I’m embarrassed to think it took me so long to realize it needed the repairs.
+Plus, I have a new humidistat and a much better-looking bench now.
+If you need a piano tuner in CT, I highly recommend your services.
+Super job, girl!

 Diane F.